roble-chris/Captsone-PumpitUp/README.md

 - Random Forest
 - AdaBoost
 - XgBoost

-The most promissing models were optimzed via Hyperparamter tuning applying a Randomized Grid Search.
+The most promissing models were optimized via Hyperparamter tuning applying a Randomized Grid Search.
 Further the minority class was oversampled by applying the Synthetic Minority Oversampling Technique (SMOTE) which further improved the results.

 * **README.md**
 * **data**

 Folder to store the relevant data.
 * **figures**

 Folder to store the figures produced within the project.
 * **Pump_it_up.ppt**

 A powerpoint presentation which contains the obtained results of the analysis